This is the second article of a two-part series. Part One is here.

 Winner and still champion

-Of bake, it can be said that she met her end on a secret battlefield far away from the thread itself.
+Of bake, it can be said that she met her end on a battlefield far flung from the thread itself.

 As I have said elsewhere, FDR communications are constantly in orbit, furiously circling the community like so many subatomic particles.
 Much work gets done there, out of sight.